wp-plugins/affiliates/readme.txt

 11. Affiliates Registration Widget - Lets visitors sign up to your affiliate program, fully automated.
 Also available as a shortcode to embed on pages.
 12. Affiliates Registration Widget - Visitor's view of the form.
 Also available as a shortcode to embed on pages.
 13. Affiliates Registration Widget - View of a visitor's successful form submission to join the site's affiliate program.
-14. Generated Affiliate Area page - This is what an affiliate sees on the page when logged in.
+14. Generated Affiliate Area page - This is the generated affiliate area that an affiliate sees on the page when logged in.

 == Changelog ==